Features

 RELATED: How to Build More Sustainable Cities

-Through greywater plumbing systems, for example, facility managers are able to collect and process wastewater – except that from toilet streams – for reuse within the property.
+Through greywater plumbing systems, for example, facility managers can collect and process wastewater – except that from toilet streams – for reuse within the property.

 6. Enhancement of Operations and Maintenance